h2non/imaginary/README.md

 ### Authorization

 imaginary supports a simple token-based API authorization.
-To enable it, you should specific the flag `-key secret` when you call the binary.
+To enable it, you should pass the `-key` flag to the binary.

 API token can be defined as HTTP header (`API-Key`) or query param (`key`).